SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/README.md

 genome list.

-This list covers samples from which single microbial genomes have been extracted from.
-This can be both known pathogens but also commensals.
+This list covers samples from which single microbial genomes have been extracted from (e.g. not just pathogens but also commensals and other types of microbes).
 These entries should represent whole genome-level metagenomes (not amplicon data or solely plasmids etc.), however can be derived from enrichment techniques.

 Numeric fields (e.g. Sample Age), can be filled with `NA` to indicate 'no reported value'.
 Text fields (e.g. `geo_loc_name` can be indicated with